RogerHowellDfE/infrastructure-cognitive-search/README.md

 # infrastructure-cognitive-search

 A library to provide an accessible API for working with Azure cognitive search.
 The package contains a fully configured default service for searching by keyword, as well as a geo-location service which allows searches to be made by town, or post-code.
 The package is intended to take the heavy-lifting away in terms of setup and configurartion and allow for an easy, pluggable set of components that can be used across projects.

 ## Getting Started

-In order to leverage the search functionality it is necessary to register a number of default dependencies.
-The dependencies can be used in isolation or registered as a whole under a single composition root, as below.
+The dependencies can be used in isolation or registered as a whole under a single composition root.
+For example, you opt to use the GeoLocationClientProvider and create your own concrete geo-locatio service implementation, raher than using the default provided.

 ### Prerequisites